 And a dull stick is more painful and offers less blood, leading to wastage of that supply.
-Also it is important to not share supplies from a hygiene point of view.
+Also, it is important to not share supplies from a hygiene point of view.

-#Tip 2: Disposal of the insulin needle
+#Tip 2: Disposal of the Insulin Needle

-The entire syringe should be placed in an airtight or well sealed container so that it won’t allow the needle to break through.
+The entire syringe should be placed in an airtight or well-sealed container so that it won’t allow the needle to break through.

-#Tip 3: Disposal of lancet
+#Tip 3: Disposal of Lancets

-Suitable containers for disposing of needles and lancets include heavy plastic bottle with a screw cap or a plastic box that closes securely.
+Suitable containers for disposing of needles and lancets include a heavy plastic bottle with a screw cap or a plastic box that closes securely.
 Never use glass.

-There are also store bought containers that are available for disposing of lancets.
+There are also store-bought containers that are available for disposing of lancets.
 You can look for these on diabetic product websites.

 #Tips 4: Disposal of test strip

-Typically people with diabetes dispose of their blood strips in the same waste container as in which they dispose sharps.
-You should keep them in a sealed bag and then place it.
-Usually test strips have instructions inside the package about proper disposal.
+Typically, people with diabetes dispose of their blood strips in the same waste container as those in which they dispose of sharps.
+You should keep them in a sealed bag and then place them.
+Usually, test strips have instructions inside the package about proper disposal.
 Make sure to follow them religiously.

 It is important to know proper waste handling.
 Used diabetic supplies such as pen needles, syringes, lancets and blood strips are all considered medical waste.
 It is your moral duty to keep everyone safe by following proper disposal techniques and guidelines.

-If you are someone who follows this, make sure to educate people around you.
+If you are someone who follows this, make sure to educate the people around you.
 Passing on such information is not only beneficial for the person but the community as a whole.